beaker-project/beaker-project.org/dev/guide/virtual-fedora/index.rst

 Installing
 ~~~~~~~~~~
 This is to be done on the *host system*.
-The script `here
-<scripts/create_server_lc_vm.sh>`__ will create a virtual machine and
-start a Fedora 19 installation using an Anaconda kickstart file.
-This
+First download this
-`kickstart <scripts/beaker-server-lc.ks>`__ installs the server and lab
+`kickstart <scripts/beaker-server-lc.ks>`__ which installs the server and lab
 controller and other miscellaneous packages.
+Then, from the directory where
+the kickstart file was downloaded, run `this script
+<scripts/create_server_lc_vm.sh>`__ to create a virtual machine and
+start a Fedora 19 installation using the downloaded kickstart file.

-You may want to replace
-the Fedora download location in the Bash script and the kickstart by one
+You may want to replace the Fedora download location in the Bash script and
-closer to your geographical location.
+the kickstart by one closer to your geographical location.

-Note that Beaker server and lab controller doesn't work on Fedora 17
+Note that the Beaker server and lab controller components are known not to
-(and earlier) and Fedora 18 is untested.
+work on Fedora 17 (and earlier).
+Fedora 18 may work, but testing by the
+Beaker developers has focused on Fedora 19 and later.

 Setup server
 ~~~~~~~~~~~~